unixzen/go-yandex-pdd/README.md

 ## Limitations

-This implementation of API support only for administrator (for more information see [docs](https://yandex.ru/dev/pdd/doc/concepts/termin-docpage/))
+This implementation of API supports only for administrator (for more information see [docs](https://yandex.ru/dev/pdd/doc/concepts/termin-docpage/))